stevebroshar/LogFileViewer.VB6/README.md

 Log file viewer -- written in VB6

-Displays the content of log file -- showing appended text in real time.
+Displays the content of a log file -- showing appended text in real time.

 # Enhancement Ideas